 The following websites and suppliers have been very helpful with the solar logging project:

-Navitron http://navitron.org.uk who supplied the hot water solar kit and have very good support and online help.
+Navitron http://navitron.org.uk supplied the hot water solar kit and has very good support and online help.

 OpenEnergyMontor for the mains monitoring libraries and circuit designs using CT sensors